JackMordaunt/learning_rust/smart_pointers/readme.md

 # Smart Pointers

-- Standard references borrow data with no overhead.
 - Smart pointers act as a reference type with additonal capabilities, eg owning their data.
 - Very common examples:
   - `String`